jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 We'll replace line number 12 with this code.
-What we're doing is acknowledging the fact that lastUse could be empty.
-And we handle both cases where it could exist or where it could be empty.
+What we're doing is acknowledging the fact that lastUser could be empty.
+And we handle both cases where it can or cannot exist.

 So instead of null, or undefined, Reason has the option type.
 When something is of the option type, it means the compiler knows that it may or may not have a value during runtime.
 So we're forced to deal with that situation before it will compile the code.